freshcells/graphql-rest-converter/README.md

 }
 ```

-The `in` argument can be used to set change type of parameter.
+The `in` argument can be used to change the type of parameter.
 It is useful, for example, if a variable should be mapped from a `header` instead of a `query` parameter.

 The `name` argument can be used to explicitly define the parameter name.
 If it is not provided it uses the variable name.
 It is useful, for example, if the desired parameter name is not a valid GraphQL variable name.

-The other arguments are mapped directly to the resulting OpenAPI schema for the request.
+The other arguments are mapped directly to the resulting OpenAPI schema for the parameter.

 ### Generating the request handlers